This post may contain affiliate links. For more information please read disclosure.

 The answer lies in your budget.
 If you are struggling to make a budget, then you are not alone.
-It is really disheartening to know 61% of Americans don’t have a budget according to NFCC survey.
+It is really disheartening to know 61% of Americans don’t have a budget according to the NFCC survey.

 Budget is the foundation stone of your finances.
-Because, you must have set some financial goals for your life.
+Because you must have set some financial goals for your life.
 It can be paying off all your debt, saving for retirement, become financially independent or it can be travel the world.

 To achieve all those goals, you need money.
 Right?

 The answer is with budgeting.
-For this very reason I said earlier that, budget is the foundation of our financial planning.
+For this very reason, I said earlier that, budget is the foundation of our financial planning.

-Nothing is impossible, if you wisely budget your limited income, you can easily achieve all your financial goal – you can pay-off your debt fast, become a proud homeowner and have a great holiday with enough funds in your bank to enjoy the retirement days.
+Nothing is impossible, if you wisely budget your limited income, you can easily achieve all your financial goals – you can pay-off your debt fast, become a proud homeowner and have a great holiday with enough funds in your bank to enjoy the retirement days.